tier4/caret_doc/docs/tips/path_verify.md

     WARNING : 2022-03-18 12:53:54 | 'caret/rclcpp' may not be used in subscriber of '/localization/pose_estimator/ndt_scan_matcher'.
     ```

-- Check that path elements have a message_context value
+- Check that path elements have valid message_context values